Peter Manigault: Career

 He returned to South Carolina in 1754, where he practiced law, became a successful merchant and banker, and managed his family's extensive plantation holdings.
 By 1774 Manigault was the wealthiest person in the British North American colonies, with a net worth - that included hundreds of slaves - of approximately £33,000 in 1770, which was equal to approximately $4 million in 2016.

 Manigault served in the South Carolina House of Commons in 1755, and again from 1765 to 1773.
 From 1765 to 1772 he was Speaker of the House.
-He actively opposed the British Stamp Act of 1765, and was identified with what became known as the Patriot cause.
+He actively opposed the British Stamp Act 1765, and was identified with what became known as the Patriot cause.

 Letters

 During Manigault's studies in London and travels in Europe, he exchanged frequent letters with his parents.
 This correspondence was published as part of several articles over several years in the South Carolina Historical and Genealogical Magazine.

-A caricature drawn by George Roupell circa 1760 was entitled entitled "Mr. Peter Manigault and his Friends" and depicts Manigault and several of his friends and acquaintances taking part in a drinking party.
+A caricature drawn by George Roupell circa 1760 was entitled "Mr. Peter Manigault and his Friends" and depicts Manigault and several of his friends and acquaintances taking part in a drinking party.